 In some cases, particularly those involving investigative searches of a citizen's home or car, suppression motions may dispose of cases.
 A lawyer will file motions with the court requesting that the court rule on legal or constitutional issues outside the presence of a jury and usually before the case has been called for trial.
 A judge will hear evidence, listen to arguments by the lawyers, and render a decision about the legality or constitutionality of the government's actions.

-The suppression of evidence before trial can either render the government's case moot by excluding any evidence of guilt, or can improve the defendant's case through the exclusion of damaging evidence.
+The suppression of evidence before the trial can either render the government's case moot by excluding any evidence of guilt or can improve the defendant's case through the exclusion of damaging evidence.